hahahuy/thesis-rocket-trajectory-optimizer/README.md

-# Rocket Trajectory Optimization with Physics-Informed Neural Networks
+# Rocket Trajectory Optimizer

-This repository implements **physics-informed neural networks (PINNs)** for **rocket trajectory optimization**, combining traditional **optimal control methods** with modern **machine learning** approaches.
-The goal is to develop a **computationally efficient surrogate** that accelerates trajectory design and enables onboard guidance while remaining physically consistent.
+This repository implements a 6-DOF rocket physics core (WP1) and an optimal control baseline (WP2) using direct collocation with CasADi/IPOPT.
+It also includes scripts for validation, benchmarking, robustness, and documentation for future PINN-based work.

 ---